 Marenica Energy Ltd is an Australian Securities Exchange Listed Company that has various exploration projects in Namibia.
-Marenica seeks to further explore uranium mining opportunities and propose to undertake exploration activities on EPL 7436 for Nuclear Fuel Minerals in the Erongo Region.
-The EPL 7436 is located in the Namib-Naukluft National Park approximately 128 km east of Walvis Bay, north of the C14, south of the D1982 and west of the D1998 roads.
+Marenica seeks to further explore uranium mining opportunities and propose to undertake exploration activities on EPL 7278 for Nuclear Fuel Minerals in the Erongo Region of Namibia.
+The EPL 7278 is located approximately 104 km east of Walvis Bay, off the C14 road which traverses across the northern boundary of the EPL.

-The proposed project triggers listed activities in terms of the Environmental Management Act 7 of 2007, therefore, an environmental clearance certificate is required.
+The proposed project triggers listed activities in terms of the Environmental Management Act 7 of 2007, therefore, an Environmental Clearance Certificate is required.
 As part of the environmental clearance certificate application, an environmental impact assessment has been undertaken to satisfy the requirements of the Environmental Management Act, 2007.
-This Environmental Scoping Report plus assessment and Environmental Management Plan shall be submitted as part of the application for the Environmental Clearance Certificate.
+This Environmental Scoping Report plus Assessment and Environmental Management Plan shall be submitted as part of the application for the Environmental Clearance Certificate.

-The proposed project will entail exploration methods on EPL 7436 which may include drilling, aerial or remote sensing, ground penetrating radar, and mineral sampling.
+The proposed project will entail exploration methods on EPL 7278 which may include drilling, aerial or remote sensing, ground penetrating radar, and mineral sampling.
 Non-invasive ground penetrating radar is planned to be undertaken followed by a drilling program.
 If mineralisation is identified, further exploration methods shall be applied; if not identified, the EPL shall be rehabilitated and returned to government.

-The EPL occurs within the Namib Desert region which have a spatially and temporally highly variable rainfall with an annual average of 25 mm and approximately 60 days of fog events per year recorded at Gobabeb (Eckardt, et al., 2013) The EPL 7436 has a diverse and unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert.
-EPL 7436 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains with scattered Namib Desert endemic plant species.
-The cover of grass is very sparse but nevertheless dominates the little vegetation that grows on the gravel plains.
-Majority of grasses are annuals with a few perennial Stipagrostis species, but the coverage is sparse.
-The plant diversity of the areas is low (less than 50 species).
+The EPL occurs within the Namib Desert region which have a spatially and temporally highly variable rainfall with an annual average of 25 mm and approximately 60 days of fog events per year recorded at Gobabeb (Eckardt, et al., 2013).
+There are unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert.
+The EPL 7278 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains.
+During the site visit (July 2019) the presence of animal activities such as dung piles, scats, spoor, game trails and burrows were recorded, especially in areas of proximity to water and grazing resources.
+Various sightings of wild animals ranging from large ungulates such as zebras and gemsboks to carnivores such as jackals and bat-eared fox were recorded within the EPL 7278.